Iran official upbeat over nuclear talks, top delegate cautious | Headlines

 Iran official upbeat over nuclear talks, top delegate cautious

 Iranian government spokesman Ali Rabiei said on Tuesday he was optimistic over Tehran reaching an agreement soon at talks with world powers to revive a 2015 nuclear deal, although Iran's top negotiator cautioned that serious issues remained.
-The comments came ahead of the latest round of talks, held on Tuesday in Vienna, where Iran and global powers have negotiated since April, to work on steps that Tehran and Washington must take on sanctions and nuclear activities to return to full compliance with the nuclear pact.
+Iran and global powers have negotiated in Vienna since April to work out steps that Tehran and Washington must take on sanctions and nuclear activities to return to full compliance with Iran's 2015 nuclear pact with world powers.

 Iranian government spokesman Ali Rabiei said on Tuesday he was optimistic over Tehran reaching an agreement soon at talks with world powers to revive a 2015 nuclear deal, although Iran's top negotiator cautioned that serious issues remained.

-The comments came ahead of the latest round of talks, held on Tuesday in Vienna, where Iran and global powers have negotiated since April, to work on steps that Tehran and Washington must take on sanctions and nuclear activities to return to full compliance with the nuclear pact.
+Iran and global powers have negotiated in Vienna since April to work out steps that Tehran and Washington must take on sanctions and nuclear activities to return to full compliance with Iran's 2015 nuclear pact with world powers.
 "General agreements have been reached on major disputes.
 On the lifting of sanctions, the remaining cases are very minor, and given the negotiation process, we are optimistic about resolving the remaining minor and practical cases," Rabiei told a news conference streamed on a state-run website.

-Iran's top negotiator, Abbas Araqchi struck a more cautious stance in comments to state TV.
-"There are still serious and important issues that need to be resolved," he said.
-"Today we will start the negotiations again and we hope that during the few days of talks, God willing, we will be able to reach the final solutions."
+Iran's top negotiator, Abbas Araqchi, however, struck a more cautious stance when speaking after the start of the latest round of talks on Tuesday.
+"Many delegations hope this will be the last round of talks... but caution must be exercised," Araqchi said after the meeting of the remaining parties to the deal - Iran, Russia, China, France, Britain and Germany.

 U.S. sanctions are likely to be a major issue in campaigning for Iran's presidential election on June 18.
-State TV reported on Tuesday that Iran's election watchdog had approved the candidacy of seven hopefuls including hardline judiciary chief Ebrahim Raisi in the election.
+State TV reported on Tuesday that Iran's election watchdog had approved the candidacy of just seven hopefuls, barring most prominent moderate rivals of hardline judiciary chief Ebrahim Raisi in the election.
 Hardliners say Washington cannot be trusted to respect any nuclear accord.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)